Einar Oscar Schou: Background

 Einar Oscar Schou was born in Kristiania, Norway.
 He studied at the Royal Drawing School from 1898 to 1901.
-He was assistant to the architect Halfdan Berle in Oslo from 1899-1901.
-He studied at the Art Academy in Stockholm between 1901-1903.
+He was assistant to the architect Halfdan Berle in Oslo from 1899 to 1901.
+He studied at the Art Academy in Stockholm between 1901 and 1903.
 After graduation, he became head of the Agi Lindgren architectural firm in Stockholm and was there for three years.
 In 1907, he founded his own architectural practice and ran this until after World War II.
-From 1935-51, he was director of the Bergen Arts School (Bergens kunsthåndverksskole), now part of the Bergen National Academy of the Arts.
+From 1935 to 1951, he was director of the Bergen Arts School (Bergens kunsthåndverksskole), now part of the Bergen National Academy of the Arts.